-Students will be expected to select a country case during a period of authoritarian or quasiauthoritarian rule, and respond to the following questions: How can the political regime type best be characterized?
+Students will be expected to select a country case during a period of authoritarian or quasi-authoritarian rule, and respond to the following questions: How can the political regime type best be characterized?
 What are the indicators that help you to determine this?
 Are there features that do not fit perfectly within the category you have selected, and how significant are they?
 What are the major strengths and weaknesses of the way the regime is structured in your country?
 In your view, is this regime stable and successful, and on what basis do you draw your conclusions?
 Length: 4-5 pages, double-spaced, one-inch margins, standard font size.
 In addition to syllabus materials, please use at least four high-quality non-syllabus sources (e.g., journal articles, book chapters).
 You are encouraged to use syllabus materials for the conceptual and theoretical foundations, and to rely upon your additional research for details on your country case.
-Due date: February 13, 11:55 pm.
+Due date: February 8, 11:59 pm, with flexibility to February 10, 11:59 pm.
 Late penalty: 2% per day.